-Pure comfort, this gnocchi has a firm but light texture, with a very subtle sweetness from the sweet potato.
-Best part is to know that is healthy, or healthier than the gnocchi made with regular potatoes.
+Pure comfort, this sweet potato gnocchi has a firm but light texture, with a very subtle sweetness that goes perfectly with the mushroom sauce.
+Best part is to know that is healthy, it is definitely a fall favourite dinner, pure comfort.

 Sweet potato gnocchi with mushroom sauce